SnoekLab/Dijkhuizen_etal_2025_Drone/README.md

 ### *manhat_manhat.R*
 Reads in all individual GWAS results, and outputs all significant results in 1 frame. <br>
-Inputs: All individual GWAS results, obj_bgi.sat.snps.out (old SNP map). <br>
+Inputs: All individual GWAS results. <br>
-Outputs: manhat.manhat
+Outputs: manhat.manhat.nolog.sat.out

 ### *clus_sat_full_manhat_manhat.R*
 Generate the clustering on all traits<br>